bidhya/verse/README.md

         NoahMP --> seup
         WY_merged --> Inputs; even move outside the NoahMP folder

+## Oct 28, 2023
+v14.jl : Final to save nc files without intermediate text files. log files left on node (deleted at end of job). submit_slurm.jl : to submit v14 using Julia and considering the number of pixels for runtime.

 ## Oct 14, 2023
 v13.jl with SharedArray. working fine but not fully tested
 v14.jy : Created to make updates to V13 for Blender run